Best dedicated web hosting in 2018

-Novice users are likely to be confused by the total of 51 server configurations, and figuring out exactly what's available can take a little time and effort.
+Novice users are likely to be confused by over 50 available server configurations, and figuring out exactly what's available can take a little time and effort.
 But the range of data centers alone could make OVH an interesting choice for many users, and if you're the demanding type, its array of expert-level extras are also worth a closer look.

 Professional hosting for demanding users

 Liquid Web is a popular provider of high-end business hosting products ranging from managed WordPress and WooComerce plans, to cloud VPS, dedicated servers and private clouds.